eclipse-researchlabs/brain-iot-service-robotic-events/README.md

 Hello, this is Table Queryer !
 Table Queryer is reading /home/rui/tables.mv.db..........
 ...
-GoToComponent service registed.
+ The ROS Edge Node is registering....for Robot 1 GoToComponent service registed.
 PickComponent service registed.

 {
   "data" : 0.0
 }